Natural Products

 Though heart disease is a leading cause of death for both genders, women are more likely to die after they have a heart attack.

-This can often be related to the fact that they do not recognise they are having a heart attack, and often require a longer hospital stay, and they are more likely to die before leaving the hospital.
+This can often be related to the fact that they do not recognise they are having a heart attack, and nor do others.
+Sadly it often requires a longer hospital stay, and they are more likely to die before leaving the hospital.

 This may be due to the fact that women who suffer a heart attack have more untreated risk factors, such as diabetes or high blood pressure.